-John Locke, The Two Treatises of Civil Government (Hollis ed.)
-[1689]
+John Locke, The Works of John Locke, vol. 4 Economic Writings and Two Treatises of Government [1691]

 The Online Library Of Liberty

 This E-Book (PDF format) is published by Liberty Fund, Inc., a private, non-profit, educational foundation established in 1960 to encourage study of the ideal of a society of free and responsible individuals.
 2010 is the 50th anniversary year of the founding of Liberty Fund.